 “I met with Remap in July 2016 and they love making things for those with disabilities; while our partnership with London Orthotic Consultancy is helping PPS patients to walk independently,’” said Kripen.
 “I am looking to help the charity build on these relationships and establish new ones to help people with PPS receive the support and they need to live independent lives.”

-Shirley Russell is key part of the Central Office team and is also a member of The British Polio Fellowship in her own right.
+Shirley Russell is key part of the Central Office team and is also a long-standing member of The British Polio Fellowship, having contracted Polio as a child when she was living in Trieste, Italy.

 Fundraising Administration/In Memoriam/Donations and Merchandise